 Tucker DeVoe is a partner in Goodwin’s Complex Litigation & Dispute Resolution practice and is a member of the firm’s Life Sciences Disputes group.
-A stand-up trial attorney who has represented clients across the country, his practice focuses on securities litigation and complex commercial disputes in the life sciences, healthcare, private equity, and venture capital sectors, including antitrust litigation, class action defense, M&A litigation, corporate governance matters, antitrust litigation, economic damages, and government investigations and litigation.
+A stand-up trial attorney who has represented clients across the country, his practice focuses on securities litigation and complex commercial disputes in the life sciences, healthcare, private equity, and venture capital sectors, including antitrust litigation, class action defense, M&A litigation, corporate governance matters, economic damages, and government investigations and litigation.

 Tucker regularly represents and provides advice to companies and their officers and directors at all stages of litigation in both state and federal court, including dispositive motion practice, complex discovery, mediation and arbitration, trial, and appeal.
 Tucker also counsels clients on regulatory compliance, due diligence, regulatory disclosures, and litigation risk management.

 Tucker’s litigation experience includes securities and stockholder litigation, antitrust litigation, complex partnership and business disputes, appellate litigation, financial consumer protection litigation, and white collar litigation and investigations.
 Tucker has experience in all phases of litigation, including class actions, fact and expert discovery, motion practice, arbitrations, trial, and federal and state court appeals.

 - Teva Pharmaceuticals (2023).
 Secured defense verdict on the merits of a private antitrust reverse payment claim at a six-week jury trial in California federal court seeking damages of $3.8 billion (before mandatory trebling).
 Tucker served as a stand-up trial attorney, examining and cross-examining witnesses called by both plaintiffs and defendants.
 Tucker also contributed to substantive pre-trial and trial briefing.